025-Diwanshu/OSOC-about-page/README.md

 # OSOC-about-page

-My name is diwanshu Kumar
+I am diwanshu Kumar
 my roll number is 205122025.

-i have made this project as an OSOC final Induction task.
+i have made this project as an OSOC final Induction task. this page is an about Section page of OSOC website.
-Photos used in this website is taken from NITT main website.
+Photos used in this website is taken from NIT-T main website.

-i have made this project using HTML and CSS.
+I have made this project using HTML and CSS.